Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "More than you know?"
 Daniel asked.

 "…Word come from Hoeff," the Singer told him.
-“They found…he called it ‘Core-tie bunker.’
-Also said ‘tell the fucking egghead to turn his radio on’.”
+"They found…he called it ‘Core-tie bunker.’
+Also said ‘tell the fucking egghead to turn his radio on’."

 She trilled as Daniel scrambled for the radio in his pocket.
 Sure enough, it was turned off.
 He couldn’t remember when he’d done that.